 It may be the hub of campus, but it's also a great place to get schoolwork done.
 There's plenty of seating in the lower atrium, while the second floor serves as a popular place for students to read, write and meet with class groups.

-The New Residence Hall's first floor has study space available to all students, including the Plaza Lounge, Brookline Avenue Lounge, Group Study Rooms and the Margaret L. McKenna '83 Media Center.
-Group study spaces in the New Residence Hall can be reserved through the Resident Director.
+St. Julie Hall's first floor has study space available to all students, including the Plaza Lounge, Brookline Avenue Lounge, Group Study Rooms and the Margaret L. McKenna '83 Media Center.
+Group study spaces in St. Julie Hall can be reserved through the Resident Director.

 Other Residence Halls